 To test if the line broadening could be due to relativistic effects, we replace the gaussian profile by a Laor profile which is expected if the line emission is produced by an accretion disk around a black hole.
 To limit the number of free parameters, we fix the outer radius of the disk $R_{out}$ to 400 $R_g$ and the index of the radial power law dependence of the disk emissivity to 3.
 Then we fit the five XIS spectra simultaneously, imposing only the same disk inclination angle (which was let free to vary) for the 5 observations.
-All the other parameters (Laor model inner radius and normalisation, power law photon index and normalisation) were independent from one observation to the other and free to vary.
-The fit gives a best fit value of the inclination angle $i=21\pm 7$ deg, consistent with past measurements (e.g. \citealt{mil04a,rei08}).
+All the other parameters (Laor model inner radius and normalization, power law photon index and normalization) were independent from one observation to the other and free to vary.
+The fit gives a best fit value of the inclination angle $i=21\pm 7$ deg, consistent with past measurements (e.g. M04, \citealt{rei08}).
 The best fit values of the other parameters are reported in Tab. \ref{tabparam} and the contour plots of the disk inclination vs. the disk inner radius are reported in Fig. \ref{contlaor}.\\

 The fits are statistically as good as with a gaussian profile, the line flux and equivalent width behaviors being completely consistent between the two profiles.
-The line energy is consistent with a constant but it is significantly higher compared to the gaussian fit, with a mean value $\langle E_{Laor}\rangle = 6.96\pm 0.07$ keV.
+Compared to the gaussian fits, the line energy is now consistent with a constant between the 5 observations and it is significantly higher with a mean value $\langle E_{Laor}\rangle = 6.96\pm 0.07$ keV.
 Concerning the disk inner radius, it is well constrained to a few Schwarzschild radii for OBS1 and OBS2 while we have only upper limits for the three last observations.
 While it strongly suggests the presence of the accretion disk very close to the black hole at the beginning of the campaign, the data prevent any clear conclusion concerning the disk recession.\\